CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

    - By following the explanation from step 0 or 1 depending if you want to access in local, online or both(like me).

 3. **Discovering Model Files**:
    - To initiate AI analysis or content creation, go to the left-side menu, choose "Modelfiles", and then click on "Discover a Modelfile" to proceed.
+This is the link to the: [Models link in local](http://localhost:3000/modelfiles/).
+   - At the bottom of last link, you can access: [Openwebui aka Ollama Web UI](https://openwebui.com/).
+And from there you can download new AI models for a bunch of funs!
-   - Then select a desired model from the dropdown menu at the top of the page, such as "llava".
+   - Then select a desired model from the dropdown menu at the top of the main page, such as "llava".
    - Upload images or input commands for AI to analyze or generate content.

 4. **Important Consideration for Sharing Your Link**: